-These non-IFRS financial measures, particularly EBITDA and EBITDA margin, are also common measures used by investors, financial analysts and rating agencies.
-These groups may use EBITDA, EBITDA margin and other non-IFRS financial measures to value the Company and assess the Company's ability to service its debt.
+These non-IFRS financial measures, particularly EBITDA, adjusted EBITDA, EBITDA margin and adjusted EBITDA margin, are also common measures used by investors, financial analysts and rating agencies.
+These groups may use EBITDA, adjusted EBITDA, EBITDA margin, adjusted EBITDA margin and other non-IFRS financial measures to value the Company and assess the Company's ability to service its debt.